Can refrigerators be more efficient?

 An explanation of appliance standards and how they prevent refrigerators from needlessly wasting energy.

 The refrigerator in your kitchen keeps your milk from spoiling, your veggies fresh.
 Doing all this work takes energy.
 Unfortunately, today many refrigerators waste energy, increasing utility bills and pollution.

 Thankfully, that may change.
 The Department of Energy has proposed to strengthen efficiency standards for residential refrigerators and freezers, effective in 2027.

 What are the environmental benefits of stronger refrigerator efficiency standards?

 Every year, Americans buy about 15 million refrigerators that generally last ten to twenty years.
 Making these appliances more efficient would avert 179 million metric tons of global warming pollution over 30 years of sales.
 That’s the equivalent of taking nearly 48 coal-fired power plants offline for a year.

 What are the consumer benefits of stronger refrigerator efficiency standards?

 If implemented, updated refrigerators and freezer efficiency standards will save U.S. consumers up to $20 billion over 30 years of refrigerator sales.

-If the standards are finalized, refrigerators with the freezer on top would be required to use 15 percent less energy than is required under existing standards.
-Side-by-side refrigerator-freezers would use 19 percent less energy than is currently mandated.
+Refrigerators with the freezer on top would be required to use 15 percent less energy than is required under existing standards and side-by-side refrigerator-freezers would use 19 percent less energy than is currently required.

 FAQ about refrigerator standards